This article contains the most commonly asked top 80 oracle dba interview questions and answers

 Data Segment(for storing User Data), Index Segment (for storing index), Rollback Segment and Temporary Segment.

-15) What is archivelog and No archive log mode?
+Question 15.
+What is archive-log and No archive log mode?

 Answer: The shared pool portion of the SGA contains three major areas: